The International Hotel Law Review: Denmark

 - fourth, HMAs in Denmark are, like franchise agreements, not subject to one specific piece of legislation.
 Therefore, while they may be preferable to other types of agreements as they allow the hotelier to minimise obligations and responsibilities associated with the daily management of running a hotel, HMA contracts should be subject to thorough negotiation.

 Regardless of how parties involve themselves with hotel operations or investments in Denmark, several legal areas must be taken into consideration, some of which have been considered in this chapter.

 With regards to intellectual property rights pertaining to the hotel industry, these are, to a large extent, regulated by national legislation that supplements the European rules on intellectual property rights protection.
-In particular, the trade dress of hotels (i.e., the characteristics of the visual appearance of the hotel) in which significant investments have been made, may be subject to not only trademark protection.
+In particular, the trade dress of hotels (i.e., the characteristics of the visual appearance of the hotel) in which significant investments have been made may be subject to not only trademark protection.

-In relation to data and tech within the industry, it is of crucial importance to identify the data controllers involved in the operation of a hotel, as data controllers are subject to strict regulation under both the GDPR and national legislation.
+In relation to data and tech within the industry, it is of crucial importance to identify the data controllers involved in the operation of a hotel as data controllers are subject to strict regulation under both the GDPR and national legislation.

-Finally, the Danish hotel industry is subject to strict employment regulation, pursuant to which different types of workers may be entitled to different forms of protection.
-It is also important to note that workers may enjoy rights pursuant to not only legislation on employment, but also to the rules of collective bargaining agreements.
+Finally, the Danish hotel industry is subject to strict employment regulation pursuant to which different types of workers may be entitled to different forms of protection.
+It is also important to note that workers may enjoy rights pursuant not only to legislation on employment, but also to the rules of collective bargaining agreements.
 Discrimination considerations also weigh particularly heavy in Denmark and may even outweigh some safety concerns.

 2 Copenhagen Property Market Report; Sadolin Albæk, 2018, p.
 60.